victormbogu1/On-Premises-AD-Setup/README.md

 [![Screenshot-2024-07-10-143726.png](https://i.postimg.cc/XqSjntsj/Screenshot-2024-07-10-143726.png)](https://postimg.cc/r0jXJZ63)

 On the "Connect Your Directory" screen, you will need to add a local Active Directory.
 Under the forest selector, choose your directory and then click "Add."
-In our case, select mydomain.com and click "Add Directory" to include the local Active Directory.
+In my case, I select mydomain.com and click "Add Directory" to include the local Active Directory.

-A pop-up window will prompt you to either create a new account or use an existing account.
-This account will be used for directory synchronization.
+A pop-up window will prompt me to either create a new account or use an existing account.
+This account will be used for directory synchronization

 [![Screenshot-2024-07-10-145223.png](https://i.postimg.cc/jSQJm4dn/Screenshot-2024-07-10-145223.png)](https://postimg.cc/w1MvsJN9)

-I added the administrator which i creates to the enterprise account as showned below
+I added the previously created administrator as an admin to the enterprise account, as shown below

 [![Screenshot-2024-07-10-145614.png](https://i.postimg.cc/DwdC2Nc2/Screenshot-2024-07-10-145614.png)](https://postimg.cc/NKF8DpVV)